sholtrop/netlify-cms/website/content/docs/custom-widgets.md

 ---
 title: Creating Custom Widgets
+group: customization
 weight: 35
-group: customization
 ---
 The NetlifyCMS exposes a `window.CMS` global object that you can use to register custom widgets, previews, and editor plugins.
-The same object is also the default export if you import Netify CMS as an npm module.
+The same object is also the default export if you import NetlifyCMS as an npm module.
 The available widget extension methods are:

 * **registerWidget:** registers a custom widget.
 * **registerEditorComponent:** adds a block component to the Markdown editor.